ddarwin/newrelic-webhook-to-snmp-trap-java/README.md

 ## Install the prerequisites

 This is a Maven package that can be downloaded and built using "mvn install".
-Or simply download the ZIP and use the executable JAR file and config/ directory.
 This extension requires a Java 1.8 JRE because it uses Lambda expressions.

 ## Install the plugin